paytonjewell/paytonjewell/README.md

 ### Hi 👋🏻 I'm Payton.
- I'm a frontend developer at Ravo who loves working with React! ⚛
+ I'm a React developer at Mathison Projects! ⚛

 When I'm not working, I like to create and improve personal side projects to practice newly-acquired skills.
-I'm currently studying NodeJS!
+I'm currently studying Vue and NodeJS!